vkbo/novelWriter/docs/source/index.rst

 Welcome to the novelWriter Documentation
 ########################################

-This is the documentation for novelWriter |version|.
+This is the documentation for novelWriter |release|.

 **Contents**